zenoix/dotfiles/README.md

 # My dotfiles

+> [!WARNING]
+> I have moved my dotfiles to use Nix Home Manager.
+You can find my new dotfiles in [my walnut-environment repo](https://github.com/zenoix/walnut-environment).
+Therefore, this repo will most likely be outdated.

 This directory contains the dotfiles for the main tools I use on my Arch linux system.
 The dotfiles should work on other Unix-based operating systems.

 It includes the dotfiles for the following: